sandialabs/Spitfire/docs/source/introduction.rst

 Static documentation for Spitfire is hosted by Read the Docs: https://spitfire.readthedocs.io/en/latest/

-A few demonstrations can be seen on the "Using Spitfire" portion of the readme: https://github.com/sandialabs/Spitfire#using-spitfire
+A number of demonstrations can be seen on the "Using Spitfire" portion of the readme: https://github.com/sandialabs/Spitfire#using-spitfire

 Authors
 -------